hikawi/sakila/week4-mtls/README.md

 docker run --name week4 -p 3004:443 -v ./certs:/app/certs week4
 ```

-## Problems & Solutions
+## Solution

-There are three problems to solve for as outlined below.

-### Internal Clients

 Server will run on port `443` if run directly.

+**Situation**: Clients that are trusted inside a domain or an inner circle
+can connect, for example, in a law firm or a medical setting.
+Under no
+circumstances are uncontrolled machines connected.

-Solution: mutual TLS.
+**Solution**: mutual TLS.
 Simple TLS is that the server has to present a certificate
 to prove that it is who it claims to be.
 Mutual TLS requires the client also to
 present a certificate.